kevinlin/ai-sdlc-playbook/docs/workflow/README.md

     6. [Documentation](formal-process/06-documentation.md) - Update all relevant documentation to reflect changes, ensuring clarity and alignment with project goals.
 Documentation is then used to feedback to the AI tools for future iterations.

 ## Spec-driven Development Process

-*[Coming Soon]* - A structured approach that emphasizes comprehensive specification and requirements analysis before development begins.
+A structured approach that emphasizes comprehensive specification and requirements analysis before development begins.
+Transform rough feature ideas into well-defined, implementable solutions through a systematic three-phase process.

+**📖 [Complete Guide](spec-driven-process/guide.md)** - Learn the methodology from idea to implementation

+**📂 Quick Links:**
+- **[Examples](spec-driven-process/examples.md)** - Real specs and case studies
+- **[Resources](spec-driven-process/resources.md)** - Templates, tools, and standards

 This process focuses on:

 - Detailed requirements gathering and stakeholder alignment
 - Comprehensive technical specification development